callbacked/psvita-llm/README.md

 cmake .
 ```

 This project would not be possible without Andrej Karpathy's foundational work on `llama2.c`.
+This project was more of a port job if anything, but a great way to learn!

 ### Future Improvements